jacob6838/wz-activity-monitor/schemas/README.md

 This directory contains Protobuf schema definitions for DataHub messages.
 The files in this directory are described as follows:

 1. [common.proto](common.proto): defines generic, commonly used types, including timestamps and geometry
-2. [conadmin_to_datahub.proto](conadmin_to_datahub.proto): defines the interface messages from the ConAdmin to the DataHub, enabling the DataHub to stay in sync with changes made by the ConAdmin
+2. [conadmin.proto](conadmin.proto): defines the interface messages from the ConAdmin to the DataHub, enabling the DataHub to stay in sync with changes made by the ConAdmin
 3. [data_source.proto](data_source.proto): defines the DataSource object, representing each data provider, to be included in generated messages
-4. [datahub_to_conadmin.proto](datahub_to_conadmin.proto): defines the interface messages from the DataHub to the ConAdmin, including sharing of requested updates and newly registered devices
+4. [datahub.proto](datahub.proto): defines the interface messages from the DataHub to the ConAdmin, including sharing of requested updates and newly registered devices
 5. [field_device.proto](field_device.proto): defines the FieldDevice object, representing a connected work zone device (like an arrow board) sharing location along with other properties
 6. [project.proto](project.proto): defines the Project object, representing a construction project/funding source
 7. [road_sub_event.proto](road_sub_event.proto): defines the RoadSubEvent object, representing a small portion of a work zone with static properties (speed limit, worker presence, lane status)